-Hobart: Suite 2, Level 2, 15 Castray Esplanade, Battery Point, TAS 7004 Melbourne: 61 Cromwell Street, Collingwood VIC 3066 Sydney: Level 14, 77 King Street, Sydney, NSW 2000
+Hobart: Suite 2, Level 2, 15 Castray Esplanade, Battery Point, TAS 7004 www.upc-ac.com

+Melbourne: 61 Cromwell Street, Collingwood VIC 3066 Sydney: Level 14, 77 King Street, Sydney, NSW 2000

-Your role in protecting our environment is important.
-Please think before printing this email.
-The information contained in this e-mail is intended solely for the individual to whom it is specifically and originally addressed.
+Are the information contained in this e-mail is intended solely for the individual to whom it is specifically and originally addressed.
 This e-mail and its contents may contain confidential or privileged information.
 If you are not the intended recipient, you are hereby notified that retaining, disclosing or distributing, or taking any action in reliance on the contents of this information, is strictly prohibited.
-Appendix C Unexpected finds